medizininformatik-initiative/clinical-cohort-definition-language/example-json/ccdl-v3/README.md

 features it inherits from `version: "2"`.
 Read examples 1 to 7 first.
 Come here when you need to see how two features interact, or to copy a shape.

-The cohort: adults with colon cancer who had a resection with transfusion, and either developed a post-operative sepsis cascade or have a matching biopsy specimen and recent follow-up labs, excluding those on vitamin K antagonists around surgery or with chronic organ failure.
+The cohort: adults with colonic diverticular disease who had a resection with a transfusion, and either developed a post-operative sepsis cascade or have a matching biopsy specimen and recent follow-up labs, excluding those on vitamin K antagonists around surgery or with chronic organ failure.